jarulraj/sqlcheck/README.md

 ## What it can do

-Right now SQLCheck can find the following anti-patterns:
+Right now SQLCheck can detect the following anti-patterns:

 ### Logical Database Design